FlappyBirdCodes/Clacker/README.md

 For every simulation, the program will print out the score and the number of rolls left in this format. <br>
 {name}'s score: {score} <br>
 "Rolls left: " + {rolls_left}
+The score is based on how many simulations the program has currently execeuted.
+The lower the score, the better.

+Happy Playing!